Effects of cosmological model assumptions on galaxy redshift survey measurements: Introduction

 \section{Introduction}

 Galaxy redshift surveys will become an increasingly important source of cosmological information.
 The ongoing Sloan Digital Sky Survey (SDSS) III Baryon Oscillation Spectroscopic survey (BOSS; \citealt{schlegel09a}) will measure redshifts for 1.5 million Luminous Red Galaxies over 10\,000\,deg$^2$, providing cosmic variance limited constraints out to $z\sim0.6$.
 The next generation of ground-based surveys, using multi-object spectrographs on 4m class telescopes will push this cosmic variance limit to $z\sim1.4$ (e.g. BigBOSS; \citealt{schlegel09b}).
-When going beyond these redshifts the space based experiments have benefits of no atmospheric contamination and larger angular coverage compared to the ground based surveys.
-European Space Agency (ESA) {\em Euclid} mission \citep{cimatti08,laureijs09}, currently in the definition phase, will be able to measure redshifts for galaxies out to $z\sim2$, thus measuring large-scale structure for the full range of redshifts over which dark energy dominates, according to standard models.
+In addition to pushing beyond these redshifts, the space based experiments benefit from having no atmospheric contamination and a larger angular coverage compared to the ground based surveys.
+The European Space Agency (ESA) {\em Euclid} mission \citep{cimatti08,laureijs09}, currently in the definition phase, will be able to measure redshifts for galaxies out to $z\sim2$, thus measuring large-scale structure for the full range of redshifts over which dark energy dominates, according to standard models.
 Given the precision that these surveys will achieve, it is interesting to consider exactly how the measurements from these surveys can be used to measure the parameters of different cosmological models.